An Exercise in Futility

-Great are the frustration and the weariness, the begetters of wear down.
+Great are the frustration and the weariness, begetters of wear-down.
 You’ve got to be kidding me, do it all over again?
 Why?
 Why can’t someone else make an effort, for a change, and keep up the results we have achieved?
 Why must it be your intervention to set the wandering off the path straight?

 Most people do not understand why they need to do what they were instructed to do.
-I mean, not really understand; they are not personally invested in the issue, do not see the benefit of the effort for them, which, therefore, manifests in resistance.
+I mean, not really understand; they are not personally invested, do not see the benefit of the effort.

 And then the Quality Assurance people resemble those plate spinners in a circus act: at first there is but one plate, and it works beautifully.
 Two plates – not bad at all; we get results, fill with enthusiasm.
 Three – quite fine, still working.
 Four – hmm, a bit of an effort is required here, but it’s not as if it’s going to kills, right?
 Five, six, seven – start to sweat, running about; just turned these last ones and the first ones are already all wobbly, about to fall, need another spin to get them back up nicely… Eight, nine, ten – what’s going on here?
 Can none work on their own?